Chewy, No-Bake Granola Bars

 And although it’s easy to purchase a bunch of granola bars at the store (which I sometimes do, because I am busy and my boys are hungry!) nothing beats the taste of a homemade granola bar.
 Not to mention that you can make them with less processed ingredients and added sugar.

 Most granola bars (and cereals) are quite energy dense, and this recipe is no exception.
-So while this makes them the perfect fuel for those in need of calories, just pay attention to your serving size.
+This makes them the perfect fuel for those in need of calories, whether you are a growing kid, young athlete, or busy mom.
 Unlike most store-bought granola bars, this recipe contains no refined sugars, but it’s still plenty sweet thanks to the maple syrup and natural sugar found in the dates and dried cherries.

 - Very high in magnesium (an important mineral that many people don’t get enough of*)